Methods we use

 Single-molecule trajectories are analyzed to yield precise quantification of various motion related factors, such as diffusion coefficients and displacement characteristics.
 These quantifications contain information on the nature of observed motion and its immediate environment, such as directed motion mediated by molecular motors, and free and confined diffusion in the membrane or inside cells.
 The main advantage of this approach is the ability to observe the motions of proteins and other molecules at their length scales, well below the physical limitations of diffraction limited microscopy.

-Below we provide two samples movies from our single-molecule tracking experiments, where in the first we monitor recruitment of DNA repair proteins (red dots) to sites of DNA damage (green globular foci) in a human cancer cell, and in the second we visualize bacterial proteins in the phage shock response pathway.
-We also utilize other live cell imaging methods to monitor various cellular processes.
-In the example movie below we track the dynamics of DSB induction and repair over long time in human cells where the damage site is marked by EGFP.
+Below we provide two samples movies from our single-molecule tracking experiments, where in the first we monitor recruitment of DNA repair proteins (red dots) to sites of DNA damage (green globular foci) in a human cancer cell, and in the second we visualize the motion of a unique kinase (red spots) on the surface of mitochondria (green structures) in live human cells. .

 Single-molecule pulldown and photobleaching analysis